Training your dog should be fun! But it can also be quite challenging. Especially if your dog is young, bouncy and strong!

 Not unless he hasn’t eaten for 48 hours.

 While it makes sense not to try and train a dog that has just ‘stuffed his face’ we don’t want to starve our dogs.
 So when distractions are increased, we may need to offer better treats for a while.

 An event marker is one of the most useful dog training tools you will ever possess.

-This is because it is so easy to reward the dog at the wrong time and reinforce the wrong behaviour, and an event marker avoids this problem completely
+This is because it is so easy to reward the dog at the wrong time and reinforce the wrong behavior, and an event marker avoids this problem completely.

 Your event marker makes a distinctive sound that lets the dog know exactly what the reward is for.
 The most common event marker is a clicker, but you can also use a word.

 Using an event marker is a skill.
 It does not come naturally and you will need to improve your timing and co-ordination.

 You can practice by watching a TV programme and ‘marking’ a specific type of behavior, such as an arm lift or a smile.
 Practice on your kids, or your cat!